FFede0/RL4CC/config_files/README.md

 - `from_checkpoint`: path to the directory where the checkpoint to be restored is saved.
 If this is provided, further information related to the Environment or the Ray Algorithm configuration files are neglected.
+  - :warning::warning::warning: in the case of `TuningExperiment`s, the
+  path is the path to the general tuning experiment outputs folder within `logdir`, not the path to a specific checkpoint directory.
 - `env_config_file`: path to the `env_config.json` file described
 [above](#environment-configuration-file).
 This parameter is **mandatory** if no previous checkpoint is provided.
 - `ray_config_file`: path to the `ray_config.json` file described
 [above](#ray-algorithm-configuration-file).
+- `tune_config_file`: path to the `tune_config.json` file described
+[above](#tuner-configuration-file).
+This parameter is **mandatory** if no previous checkpoint is provided.
 - `evaluation_interval`: after how many iterations the evaluation should be performed. **Important note:** one evaluation step is always performed at the end of the training loop, even if no parameter is provided here.